andreasplesch/x_ite_dom/README.md

 ## Limitations

 Since X3D uses an XML encoding, xhtml encoded web pages are preferred.
 Regular html case-insensitive encoding can be used as well but is less well tested.
-I

 - Most attributes of X3D elements should be controllable.
 - ProtoDeclarations cannot be modified, added or removed.